 Alkalinity, Bacteria, Chlorine, Copper, Nitrates, Nitrites, pH, Total Hardness

-Filox media with the Watts valve creates an economical Iron and Hydrogen Sufilde filtration system that out performs traditional Greensand and Birm systems.
-The superior oxidation and filtration of the Filox Media, when combined with the high...
+2.0 cu ft.
+Whole House Filox Filter for Iron and Manganese Reduction Filox media with the Watts valve creates an economical Iron and Hydrogen Sufilde filtration system that out performs traditional Greensand and Birm systems.
+The superior...

 Part Number: FILOX-50 Alternate Part Number: A8033